mikehostetler/codeswarm-master/README.md

 ```

 * `DIST-DIRECTORY` is the directory of the build to run, leave empty for root
+* `DEFAULT-FILE` is the default file to serve when serving the build over http
 * `COMMAND` is any task or command to run (in order) in order to build the project

 ### Logging